 How a Custodian Nomination Works

-Planning ahead for a minor's inheritance means more than just naming them in a document.
-Someone needs to manage that property until the minor reaches adulthood.
-This statute gives you a straightforward way to name that person in advance.
+Planning for a minor's inheritance means more than just naming them in a document.
+Someone needs to manage that property until the minor grows up.
+This statute gives you a simple way to name that person under the UTMA.

 A person having the right to designate the recipient of property transferable on the occurrence of a future event may revocably nominate a custodian to receive the property for a minor beneficiary on the occurrence of the event by naming the custodian followed in substance by the words, "as custodian for (name of minor) under the Arizona uniform transfers to minors act."